 “Because I’m a woman and he thinks I’m stupid.”

 Those of you reading this who didn’t grow up in Utah in the 60’s and 70’s will no doubt think the last statement was an exaggeration.
 For my Mother it was just a new episode in a soap opera of sexism that had been in full swing since our families’ arrival at the LDS mecca of Salt Lake City.
 Typically she would spit fire when confronted with the “barefoot, brain dead and in the kitchen” attitude many Mormon men held about women.
-When a well known LDS elder treated her like a disobedient child because she didn’t step aside to hold a open a bakery door for him she cursed loudly and stomped off.
+When a well known LDS elder treated her like a disobedient child because she didn’t step aside to hold a open a bakery door for him, she cursed him pink in the face and then stomped off.
 A neighborhood pharmacist tried to publicly humiliate her for asking for contraception by insisting that she pull the condoms out of their hiding place behind the counter.
-For his efforts he got a screaming tirade and threats of an epic lawsuit.
+For his sin he got an operatic tirade and threats of an epic lawsuit.

 Unlike her three children in tow, these men were uniformly unmoved by my Mothers impressive protests.
 Why should they be?
 They were the unquestioned kings of their world.
 We were outsiders, The Church would always prevail.
 That was the status quo.